 The New Zealand pea crab (Nepinnotheres novaezelandiae) is a parasite that spends its adult life within a mussel shell.
 However, the larval stages of its life cycle take place in the open ocean.

-Jessica Feickert (a postgraduate research student at Leigh Marine Laboratory) is interested in understanding the pea crab life cycle, particularly the larval stages.
-She is also interested in the settlement cues (signals) that larval crabs use to help them locate a new mussel to call home.
+As a postgraduate research student at Leigh Marine Laboratory, Jessica Feickert was interested in understanding the pea crab life cycle, particularly the larval stages.
+She was also interested in the settlement cues (signals) that larval crabs use to help them locate a new mussel to call home.

 Adult life: housed by a mussel